Cathy Zoi: Energy Star Program

 During her tenure at the U.S. Environmental Protection Agency (EPA), Zoi founded the Energy Star Program.

 The Energy Star program was created in the early 1990s by the United States Environmental Protection Agency in an attempt to reduce energy consumption and greenhouse gas emission by power plants.
 The program was developed by John S. Hoffman, inventor of the Green Programs at EPA, working closely with the IT industry, and implemented by Zoi and Brian Johnson.
 The program was intended to be part of a series of voluntary programs, such as Green Lights and the Methane Programs, that would demonstrate the potential for profit in reducing greenhouse gases and facilitate further steps to reducing global warming gases.

 Initiated as a voluntary labeling program designed to identify and promote energy efficient products, Energy Star began with labels for computer and printer products.
 In 1995 the program was significantly expanded, introducing labels for residential heating and cooling systems and new homes.
 As of 2006, more than 40,000 Energy Star products are available in a wide range of items including major appliances, office equipment, lighting, home electronics, and more.
 In addition, the label can also be found on new homes and commercial and industrial buildings.
 In 2006, about 12 percent of new housing in the United States was labeled Energy Star.
 The EPA has estimated it saved about $14 billion in energy costs in 2006 alone.
 The Energy Star program has helped spread the use of LED traffic lights, efficient fluorescent lighting, power management systems for office equipment, and low standby energy use.

 In 2008, the EPA announced Green Power Partnership program, which was designed to help achieve its goal of encouraging the use of renewable power sources.
 The renewable energy credits allow companies without direct access to renewable power achieve their goals.
 However, to avoid companies buying RECs years in advance of any of the hypothetical power ever being produced, RECs are only accepted into the program when the actual equivalent renewable power will be produced.

-Controversy

-Zoi had financial interests interest in two energy related companies while at the Department of Energy.
-She owned stock in Landis+Gyr, a smart meter company, at the time of her Senate confirmation, and her husband, Robin Roy, was Vice President for Policy of (and, with her, owned 120,000 stock options in) Serious Materials, a company that manufactures insulating windows.

-Zoi's holdings were known to the Senate when she was confirmed, and she recused herself from decisions affecting her husband's previous company.